 Apps that only let kids scroll and swipe?
 Old news.
 The new hotness: Augmented Reality (AR).
 You likely know the tech, which overlays virtual content onto the real world, from Pokémon Go.
-Since capturing Squirtles and Spearows for battle is over with (and, frankly, pretty messed up), here are 8 kid-friendly apps that educate — or simply enhance normal play — through the power of AR.
+Since capturing Squirtles and Spearows for battle is over with (and, frankly, pretty messed up), here’s an iOS and Android collection of the best augmented reality apps for kids apps that educate — or simply enhance normal play — through the power of AR.
 Some bring constellations to life; others transform your entire home a virtual speedway; all have the firepower to teach and entertain modern kids.

 Toy Car RC

 Part race course, part 3D platform game, this augmented reality remote control car adventure lets kids drive around surreal Candy Land and Wild West environments that render themselves on any surface in your home (you just need to print out some paper).
 It’s all the fun of driving a remote control car without any of the chipped chair legs or burn-out marks that come with setting up a real-life track.

 Star Walk Kids

 Consider your kid a tiny Neil deGrasse Tyson?
 Stick this augmented reality app on your home screen.
 When you point your phone or tablet’s camera towards the night sky, it pulls up kid-friendly images and explanations of exactly what’s happening.
 Focus on, say, Ursa Minor and an illustrated bear appears over the constellation, along with a educational description.
 Planets and the earth horizons below are equally Looney Toons-ey.